conon2023/Cloning-Demo/AboutMe.md

 A great love of mine is also travelling.
 This is something I totally enjoy.
 However, I enjoy travelling best when it is with my family (wife and children).

 Well, there you have a bit of me.
 I hope you truly agree with my incredibility.
 Time and space will not all me write about everything I wish to write.
 But whatever you have read is a good start.
-My prayer is for everyone of us to truly find what truly resonates with our uniqieness.
+My prayer is for everyone of us to find what truly resonates with his or her uniqieness.

 Cheers and have a great week ahead!